 There are numerous leading international schools dotting the UAE.
 There are several top universities as well.
 The unemployment rate stands at just 2.5%, one of the world’s lowest such figures.
 It is good to say that there are numerous professional opportunities in the country.
 The working week is from Sunday to Thursday and working hours vary across companies and business sectors.
 Businesses usually function from 8/9 AM to 5/6 PM.
 Banks may end by 2 PM while restaurants may close by 11 PM.
 The biggest industry is petrochemicals and petroleum although tourism has also been a major revenue driver for the country.

-As part of your Dubai guide, you will find that the UAE has several public holidays like the National Day, Prophet Mohammed’s birthday on the 9th of November, Eid and Ramadan.
-These are announced by the Government well in advance for citizens.
+As part of your Dubai travel guide, you will find that the UAE has several public holidays like the National Day, Prophet Mohammed’s birthday on the 9th of November, Eid and Ramadan.
+These are announcements by the Government well in advance for citizens.